Alan B. Shepard High School

-Alan B. Shepard High School is a public secondary school located in Palos Heights, Illinois, It is a southwest suburb of Chicago.
+Alan B. Shepard High School is a public secondary school located in Palos Heights, Illinois, a southwest suburb of Chicago.
 The school, along with Dwight D. Eisenhower High School and Harold L. Richards High School are part of Community High School District 218.
 Students who attend the school live in the communities of Palos Heights, Crestwood, Worth, Alsip, Robbins, and Calumet Park.
 The school is named in honor of Alan B. Shepard, the first American astronaut to travel into space and the fifth person to walk on the Moon.

 History

 As early as 1966, District 218 began looking for a site for a third high school.
 The school and local residents argued between two sites located on either side of the intersection of 120th Street and Pulaski Avenue in Alsip.
 In 1972, the district asked voters in the district to approve a bond issue to raise money for a new school to be located in Palos Heights.
 Most recently Alan B. Shepard High School has ranked 54th in Illinois and 2,062nd nationally.